multiplexcuriosus/monkey_robot_codebase/README.md

 5. Install ROS on the RPP
 6. Setup the ROS Environment Variables
 7. Install MoveIt on the controller device
+8. Install package responsible for data saving/loading
-8. Generate a Moveit Config Package
+9. Generate a Moveit Config Package
-9. Modify standard Rviz setup
+10. Modify standard Rviz setup
-10. Modify standard kinematics config
+11. Modify standard kinematics config
-11. Perform a quick test
+12. Perform a quick test
-12. Download and build the monkey_interface
+13. Download and build the monkey_interface
-13. Setup the monkey_interface
+14. Setup the monkey_interface
-14. Use the monkey_interface
+15. Use the monkey_interface
-15. Setup the RPP to listen to joint_states data
+16. Setup the RPP to listen to joint_states data
-16. Use the joint_control node on the RPP
+17. Use the joint_control node on the RPP
-17. Useful tricks
+18. Useful tricks

 ## 1. Install Ubuntu 20.04 on your controller device
 You can get the image from [here](https://releases.ubuntu.com/20.04/).